mchuong1/visa-scraper/README.md

    5. Type "cookies" and press ENTER to clear cookies
    6. Type "stealth" and press ENTER to try stealth reload
    7. Type "human" and press ENTER for human-like browsing
+   8. Type "auto" and press ENTER to retry automated solving
 ```

 ### Manual Intervention Points